 Having clarity is about ensuring everyone on your team knows what the team priorities are and how to work towards them, together.

 Even in a traditional office setting, it can be difficult to ensure everyone on the team is clear about larger goals and individual priorities.
-So when you’re leading a dispersed team, defining, articulating, and maintaining clarity are particularly important.
+So when you're leading a distributed or hybrid team, defining, articulating, and maintaining clarity are particularly important.

 In an office, you have lots of opportunities to connect in person with colleagues next to your desk or down the hallway.